Arakan Rohingya Salvation Army: 2021

 Rohingya leader Mohammed Mohib Ullah, who had raised the issue of human rights violations of Rohingyas and was an opponent of ARSA, was killed on 29 September 2021.
 His brother accused the group of being behind the attack, but the group denied it.
 The Bangladesh Police said in March 2022 that the group was behind it and assassinated him due to his growing popularity.

 Some Rohingyas told Reuters that ARSA and other armed gangs enforced their rules at night in refugee camps, abducting their critics and instructing women to abide by conservative Islamic norms.
 An attack on the Darul Ulum Nadwatul Ulama Al-Islamia Madrasa in the Moinarghona camp-18, located in Ukhiya, resulted in deaths of six refugees and injuries to eight others on 22 October.
 Some of the eyewitnesses blamed ARSA.

 Tom Andrews, the UN Special Rapporteur on the Situation of Human Rights in Myanmar, stated on 19 December that he had received credible reports of ARSA killing, torturing, abducting and intimidating Rohingya refugees in camps.
 Bangladesh's Foreign Minister AK Abdul Momen however denied the group's presence in the camps.

 The group started reemerging in the Maungdaw region around November 2021, after allying with the National Unity Government formed in opposition to the military junta that took power after the 2021 Myanmar coup d'état.
 Clashes broke out between ARSA and the Tatmadaw in November.

 On 7 December, 23 residents of Khone Taing village were shot at by ARSA, injuring one.

 2022

 Several images and videos appeared on social media in early-January 2022, purportedly showing more than 50 members of the group along with its leaders taking part in a military drill in Maungdaw.

 Bangladesh Police on 18 July 2022 announced arrests of Nur Mohammad, chairman of ARSA's fatwa committee, and Abu Bakkar, a commander of the group accused of the killings of Rohingyas in October 2021.
 The two were stated to have been arrested on 7 and 17 July respectively.
 Armed Police Battalion unit 14 commander Naimul Haque claimed that they had arrested 834 Rohingyas linked to ARSA in the last six months.

+In October 2022, two Rohingya community leaders were killed by a dozen people in an attempt to assert control of drug trafficking activity and intimidate leadership in the camps.
+According to an anonymous senior police officer of an elite police unit that was tasked with security in the camps, ARSA was the organization to be blamed for the killings.

 Bangladeshi officials accused ARSA of being responsible for the killing of an intelligence officer and a Rohingya woman on 14 November during a counter-narcotics operations near the border with Myanmar.
 The group denied any responsibility.